DuncantheeDuncan/locallibraryjs/README.md

 ## Installation

-You have first to clone your repo:
+You first have to clone this repo:

 	https://github.com/DuncantheeDuncan/locallibraryjs